tezbridge/docs/src/sample.md

 There are two main concepts in the Tezos smart contract system you need to know, storage and entry.

 **Storage** is like database for backend.
-It holds the data and can be manipulated by it's contract script.
+It holds the data and can be manipulated by its contract script.

 **Entry** is like the public API of a contract.
-You can call(transfer to) the contract though it's multiple entires only.
+You can call(transfer to) the contract though its multiple entires only.

 ### If you want to use [Liquidity](http://www.liquidity-lang.org/)
 Let's create a file named `hodl.liq`: